demixr/openunmix-torchscript/README.md

 ## Create the pytorch mobile model

-After installing all the dependencies, to create the model use:
+After installing all the dependencies, to create the models use:

 ```sh
 python umxl_torchscript.py
 ```

-The output model will be `dist/umxl.plt`.
+The output models will be `dist/umxl.plt` and `dist/umxhq.ptl`.

 ## Download the pytorch mobile model